GenesisFR/HowToBecomeGoodAtShooters/README.md

 - in groups, avoid placing it near doorways or teammates
 ##### Artillery
 - double tapping will lock/unlock it to a specific location (only works if you're within 10m of the turret)
-- rounds can bounce off walls and ceilings if there is an accessible area
+- rounds can bounce off walls and ceilings if there's an accessible area
 - you can aim through walls to shoot it
 - can be used to flush enemies out of cover or as a soft form of CC since non-robotic enemies (except tanks) will perform a dodge roll to avoid the explosion
 - the number of rounds can't decrease from losing skill tiers after deploying it